 Why the vinegar and salt? it creates a chemical reaction with the shell making them easier to peel after cooking and chilling.
 Believe me, it works.

-When the water boils, turn the heat down and gently lower in the eggs with a spider strainer or spoon.
+When the water boils, turn the heat down and gently lower in the eggs with a spider strainer or large spoon.
 Cook eggs at a strong simmer (small bubbles) for 15 minutes.
 While the eggs are cooking, set up an ice bath by filling a large bowl half full of ice then add cold water.
 When eggs are done, place then in the ice bath immediately and chill until very cold.
+The colder, the easier they peel.

-Place a folded kitchen towel on the counter, then tap the egg on the counter to crack the shell, then roll the egg gently with the palm of your hand, pushing away from you on the towel.
-The shells will peel right off (most of the time).
-See my Instagram page for a quick video.
+Place a folded kitchen towel on the counter, then tap the egg all around to crack the shell, then roll the egg gently with the palm of your hand, pushing away from you on the towel.
+The shells will peel right off most of the time, but there is always a stubborn one.

 To make the filling without a food processor, place the yolks in a bowl and mash them with a fork until they are fine and crumbly.
-Add the other ingredients and stir (or whisk) until creamy and smooth.
-Refrigerate filling until needed.
+Add the other ingredients and stir (or whisk) until creamy and smooth as possible.
+Refrigerate the filling until needed.

 What is the Best Way to FiIl Deviled Eggs?